 - ensure that Members register and declare any personal or pecuniary interests they have in business of the Authority

 When a vacancy occurs for a Member appointed by the Secretary of State (Defra) these are publicly advertised alongside our job vacancies

 Other positions are filled by people who are already elected Members for local authorities and parish councils in Devon.

 Independent Persons are people appointed to promote and encourage high standards of conduct by Members and to oversee the Member Code of Conduct.
 Independent Persons are invited to attend all meetings of the Authority to observe proceedings.

-The Authority has appointed Catherine Shewan as an Independent Persons to provide an impartial voice to issues relating to complaints about a Member of the Authority.
+The Authority has appointed Catherine Shewan and Corinne Farrell as Independent Persons to provide an impartial voice to issues relating to complaints about a Member of the Authority.
 Specifically the views of the Independent Person must be sought, and taken into account, by the Authority before it makes a decision or takes any action relating to Member conduct.